MohJoh1201/Botium-Toys-internal-Security-Audit/README.md

 An internal security audit assessment done on Botium Toys, a fictitious toy company, completed as part of my cybersecurity portfolio and as part of Google's <a href='https://www.coursera.org/google-certificates/cybersecurity-certificate'>Cybersecurity Professional Certificate</a> on Coursera in the  <a href='https://www.coursera.org/learn/manage-security-risks?specialization=cybersecurity-certificate'> Play It Safe: Manage Security Risks </a> Course .

-The goal is to perform an audit of Botium Toys’ cybersecurity program.
-The audit needs to align current business practices with industry standards and best practices.
-The audit is meant to provide mitigation recommendations for vulnerabilities found that are classified as “high risk,” and present an overall strategy for improving the security posture of the organization.
-The audit team needs to document their findings, provide remediation plans and efforts, and communicate with stakeholders.
+The purpose of this audit is to evaluate Botium Toys’ cybersecurity program.
+It will assess current business practices and ensure they align with industry standards and best practices.
+The audit will also provide mitigation recommendations for any vulnerabilities identified as high risk and outline an overall strategy to strengthen the organization’s security posture.
+The audit team will document all findings, develop remediation plans, track corrective efforts, and communicate results to key stakeholders.

 ## Documents